At least $15,000 has been spent on Rochester City Council campaigns heading into the Aug. 11 primary.

 Reports also indicate Bransford has the largest amount of funds available for his campaign.
 He’s raised $11, 239, according to reports through July 28.

-Wojcik reports having raised $1,786 this year, but also started the year with $1,688 from earlier campaign donations.
+Wojcik reports having raised $1,786 this year, but also started the year with $1,688 from earlier campaign donations through the end of July.

 Total reported campaign spending in the ward currently represented by Mark Bilderback is $2,608 in the four-way race among newcomers.